News & Blogs

 • Corticosteroid injections are most effective early in treatment, reducing swelling in the sheath and tendons.

-• Hand therapy is specialized therapy that helps patients improve mobility and reduce pain with specific exercises and stretches.
+• Hand therapy is a specialized therapy that helps patients improve mobility and reduce pain with specific exercises and stretches.

-According to Dr. Rader, he often sees patients when they cannot “unstick” their trigger finger.
 Typically, patients are “able to run it under warm water, gradually bending it and straightening it out to loosen it up.”
-When that does not work, Dr. Rader says he can provide an injection to get the finger mobile again.
+When that does not work, Dr. Rader says that he can provide an injection to get the finger mobile again.

 Trigger finger can resolve on its own or with these conservative measures if addressed early enough.
 For some patients, the tissue thickening has been going on for a while and has progressed to the point that it does not respond to conservative treatments.

 Fortunately, trigger finger surgery is minimally invasive.
 It requires only a small incision in the palm and takes just about 10 minutes to complete.
-Recovery from surgery is quick, too.
-Most patients recover in 3–4 weeks, and surgical complications for this procedure are low.

 Patients respond very well to trigger finger procedures, and it is often a permanent fix.
 Recurrence is rare, but some patients might develop the condition in other fingers.